jeremybarbet/react-native-portalize/README.md

 - `style`

-Define the style of the Host component.
+Optional props to define the style of the Host component.

 | Type  | Required |
 | ----- | -------- |
 | style | No       |

 ### Portal

+- `children`

 The React node you want to display on top of the rest.